 This is a great way of incorporating another family member in to your day.
 Rather than wearing the exact dress from a mother or grandmother, why not take bits and customise your new dress.
 Making a veil out of the material could also be a great and unique touch.

 Vintage Wedding Car – Something Old

-This can be something that you have bought for yourself, perhaps your dress or shoes.
+This can be something that you have bought for yourself, perhaps your wedding ring, dress or shoes.
 Quite often the Something New is a gift presented to the bride by a friend, family member or the groom on the morning of the wedding.